• Skip to main content

 National STEM Teachers Workshop: Bioenergy and Bioproducts Blog – Day 1

-July 28, 2015 by WE admin
+July 28, 2015 by Karen Curtis

 I was ready to learn.
 Previously looking over the agenda I was a little blown away with some, I mean most of the topics.
 I’m an elementary school teacher (currently a Reading Specialist) and we don’t get exposed to highly scientific things unless it’s from our own interest/passion.
 At this point, I was pretty overwhelmed with the thought that the conference would be over my head, but I kept thinking to myself, “Keep an open mind, learn new things, and reflect on how I can integrate it into my curriculum.”